Kim Bryan has experience as a waitress in a diner. She's sharing her tips (that will hopefully result in big tips!).

 9. Last Island Hurricane of 1856

-As Last Island Hurricane passed over Isle Dernière, Louisiana before making landfall in New Iberia, it demolished homes, businesses, and even a full capacity hotel of vacationers.
+As Last Island Hurricane passed over Isle Dernière, Louisiana before making landfall in New Iberia, it demolished homes, businesses, and even a hotel of vacationers at full capacity.

 Winds are recorded as being as much as 150 miles per hour with storm surges of up to 12 feet high.
 In the aftermath of the storm, it was revealed more than 200 people had died.
 Of those, 198 were vacationers on the island who had been unable to evacuate because the storm had pushed the Star, a ship which served as the only means of transportation back to the mainland, onto the beach where it remained for the duration of the storm.